Essential Guide to Property Inspection in Dubai: What Every Buyer Needs to Know

 3. Create a Checklist

-• Questions to ask the inspector
+Questions for the inspector

-4. Request Access to Different Areas
+4. Request Access to All Areas

 Post-Inspection: Analyzing the Report